 Ample research supports that the consumption of a balanced meal or snack consisting of carbohydrates, protein, healthy fats, and fiber promote stable blood sugar responses and energy levels.
 Dairy foods offer carbohydrates, protein, and fat packaged into one unit that can easily be paired with whole grains, fruits, vegetables, and legumes to add fiber that will provide sustained energy.

-Eating balanced meals and snacks help avoid chaotic blood sugar swings, which can impact (affecting) mood, cognition, and hormonal responses (1).
-Therefore, eating dairy regularly as part of an overall healthy and balanced diet may improve your mood and ability to concentrate.
-Dairy foods can also provide longer-lasting energy, more calmness, and less extreme energy drops.
+Eating balanced meals and snacks helps avoid chaotic blood sugar swings, which can impact mood, cognition, and hormonal responses.1,2 Regularly including dairy in an overall balanced diet promotes good nutrition that may benefit your mood and ability to concentrate.
+The nutritional package that dairy foods offer can provide longer-lasting energy, more calmness, and less extreme energy drops.

 Nostalgia

 Dairy foods also bring back heart-warming memories from childhood and offer ways to create new memories.
 For example, consider enjoying a warm bedtime treat of a frothed Cherry Milk Steamer as you wind down for the day.
-Or imagine starting your evening routine with a snack, like a bowl of Mini Oatmeal Raisin Cookies Cereal, paired with a book, movie, meditation, alone time, or connecting with your partner.
+Or imagine starting your evening routine with a fun and nutritious snack, paired with a book, movie, meditation, alone time, or connecting with your partner.
 Memories are to be made and doing it the right way starts with a dairy by your side.

 The next time you’re reaching for a snack, choose dairy and enjoy the deliciously calming, mindful, and nutritious experience.